 And the whole world is on your case,

 I could offer you a warm embrace

 To make you feel my love.

-Harry lay in his hotel room, staring out the window.
+Harry laid in his hotel room, staring out the window.
 Three months.
 It had been a little over three months since you and he had broken up.
 He thought it was for the best, although now his reasons for thinking that made no sense to him.

 ‘The tour is so long…and you just started your new position at your company,’ Harry told you.
 ‘Do you remember how difficult it has been for us before when I’ve been away?
 I don’t want either of us miserable all the time because we’re apart.’

 Your heart was broken, but you understood his logic.
 This was going to be a long tour.
 But in your mind, you couldn’t help but feel that your relationship with Harry didn’t mean enough to him to make it work.
-You loved him with all your heart and had for years.
+You loved him with all of your heart and had for years.
 So the day he suggested you split up after being together for such a long time, you were lost.
 Maybe he didn’t want it anymore.
 Didn’t want you anymore.
 So you agreed.
 You didn’t want to make it more difficult on him, even if that meant making it worse for yourself.

 ‘I understand,’ you had agreed reluctantly, wiping away tears.
 ‘If that’s what you want, then okay.’

 Harry was a bit shocked at your agreement.
 He thought you would have fought him on it, that you would have argued and the whole thing would have ended horribly.
 He had expected the worst.
 But wasn’t it the worst anyway?
 You were breaking up.